jage9/dot-game-center/README.md

 - Battleship

 ## In-Game Controls
-- DotPad: `panLeft/panRight` move to previous or next column, `F1/F4` move to previous or next row, `F2` action
+- DotPad: `panLeft/panRight` move to previous or next column, `F1/F4` move to previous or next row, `F2` perform action
-- Keyboard: arrow keys move, `Enter/Space` action, `Esc` back to menu
+- Keyboard: arrow keys move, `Enter/Space` action, `Escape` back to menu
-- On game over: `F3` returns to menu
+- On game over: `F3` or `Escape` returns to menu

-## Notes
-- Windows status bar shows last action for screen reader status commands.

 ## Contributing
 Contributions are welcome.
 Please create an issue with bugs/feature ideas or submit a PR for consideration.